camunda/camunda-docs-manual/content/user-guide/spring-framework-integration/transactions.md

 }
 ```

-Since Spring doesn't make the Process Engine aware that the `startProcessInstanceByKey`
+In a case like this one, since Spring doesn't make the Process Engine aware that the `startProcessInstanceByKey`
-engine API call is executed in a new transaction, when the custom code
+engine API call is executed in a new, inner transaction, when the custom code
 fails, the Spring inner transaction will be rolled back, but the data
 from the started Process Instance data will be committed with the outer
 transaction.